Leaderboard

 2 points

-I find it very surprising that it has not been mentioned yet, but doesn't Fate/Stay Night fit that description perfectly?
-Most of the sex in there is like "We must have sex because we need mana", which is ridiculous and many people find it to be one of the worst elements of the Visual Novel, but if it's exactly what you're looking for I can think of no better example2 points
+7. I find it very surprising that it has not been mentioned yet, but doesn't Fate/Stay Night fit that description perfectly?
+Most of the sex in there is like "We must have sex because we need mana", which is ridiculous and many people find it to be one of the worst elements of the Visual Novel, but if it's exactly what you're looking for I can think of no better example

-Well that's a good thing, I was about to post a status update about our recent progress!
+10. Well that's a good thing, I was about to post a status update about our recent progress!
 So, last time I posted here, I was talking about how we were having issues in programming and composing.
 Well, good news for both, those issues have been solved!
 We've recruited a lot of fresh blood, and we gained a lot of dynamic and made quite a lot of progress, thanks to : - Zuka, who joined the team as a programmer and who is taking care of the GUI - jbonesy, who also joined as a programmer, and who is taking care of Narrative scripting - breeze, Ultrakitsune, Yunyunsae and Ziassan who all joined as composers for the project (damn, I was complaining about not findig any composer one month ago, and now we have four). - Zander, who will produce SFX for us. - Suna who joined our ranks as a writer It's probably a legitimate question to wonder if having so many composers won't be counter-productive.
 Well, I can't deny that there is a risk, but at the same time, putting all the workload on only one composer would be way too unreasonable, and having more hands allow us to create more tracks to fit specific situations, instead of having to content ourselves with generic OST that try to fit everywhere.
 Musical consistency might suffer a bit, but it's a risk we're willing to take to tell the truth.
 I'm pretty sure everyone would want some more concrete news though, so here we go : - First of all, we decided to release a new demo for January 2016.
 I can't give a precise day yet, not can I guarantee that it won't be delayed by several weeks, but we'll try our best to respect this deadline. - This demo will include the entirety of common route.
 As a reminder, Common route spans over 13 days, and should pretty much last you for something between 5 hours (for the fastest readers) and 7-8 hours. - Despite what you could have believed from our previous demo, the pace is not going to be a 13-days slice of life comedy without any plot progression.
 First 5 days are pretty much exposition, character introductions and comedy, days 5 to 8 get into the heart of the mystery and has a much more tensed ambiance, while days 9 to 13 will be the climax of common route. - Interestingly enough, common route can be seen pretty much as a standalone story/arc in the greater scheme of the Lucid9 universe.
 Several reasons to that, mainly, it will allow us to release a demo that has a complete development story-wise, and give some sort of satisfaction to the reader.
 Kinda comparable to a reader finishing the first tome of a book series (not exactly the same, but you get my idea).
 Some people will like it and ask for more, some others won't and will question our choices, we're aware that we can't please everyone, but nevertheless this will be the story we wanted to tell. - The days 1 to 4 of this demo have been reworked a bit, so there will be new and changed content compared to the previous demo (the most noteworthy being a rework on Misaki's personality). - The demo will be released on ren'py as a downloadable.
 For those who were wondering, the current demo you can find on cloudnovel won't be worked on anymore and will be discontinued in favor of the ren'py version.
 We're already working on implementing the script on ren'py, and most of the GUI has already been created and implemented (as you can see here : Well that's about it!
 I'll try to give more updates as things progress!
-Since it was a pretty long post, here is a potato a drawing as a reward : Akira, drawn by Yuuko, our BG artist.2 points -
+Since it was a pretty long post, here is a potato a drawing as a reward : Akira, drawn by Yuuko, our BG artist.

 1 point